smaccm/vm_hack/README.md

 the legitimate GCS has control of the Odroid.

 2. In the VM, go into the repository for this demo and execute `./attack.sh`.
-If that doesn't work (due to caching issues) you can just run `make clean hack` to do a quick version of the attack.
+If you just want a quick hack without the graphics, run `make hack`.

 3. Demonstrate that the legitimate GCS has lost control of the Odroid.